psycopg/psycopg/docs/basic/adapt.rst

-    Sometimes you may prefer to receive :sql:`numeric` data as `!float` instead, for performance reason or ease of manipulation: you can configure an adapter to :ref:`cast PostgreSQL numeric to Python float <faq-float>`.
+    Sometimes you may prefer to receive :sql:`numeric` data as `!float` instead, for performance reason or ease of manipulation: you can configure an adapter to :ref:`cast PostgreSQL numeric to Python float
+    <adapt-example-float>`.
 This of course may imply a loss of precision.

 .. index::